Uber Technologies, Inc. v Google LLC – Case Study

 order to give legal advice to the corporation, those factual communications are

 privileged.”
-The Justices, however, note the record shows that
+The Justices, however, note the record shows that neither of them had

 any attorney-client relationship with O’Melveny.
 Each retained separate personal

-, and the Stroz engagement letter makes clear that attorney-client privileged
+counsel, and the Stroz engagement letter makes clear that attorney-client privileged

 information obtained from Otto employees is not to be shared with Uber and MoFo.